Sheko100/alx-system_engineering-devops/0x00-shell_basics/README.md

-The "5-listfilesdigitonly" script file ==> displays user, group ids, and hidden files in long format The "6-firstdirectory" script file ==> Creates a directory named "my_first_directory" in the "tmp" directory The "7-movethatfile" script file ==> moves the "betty" file from "tmp" to "my_first_directory" directory The "8-firstdelete" script file ==> delets the "betty" file from the "my_first_directory" directory
+The "5-listfilesdigitonly" script file ==> displays user, group ids, and hidden files in long format The "6-firstdirectory" script file ==> Creates a directory named "my_first_directory" in the "tmp" directory The "7-movethatfile" script file ==> moves the "betty" file from "tmp" to "my_first_directory" directory The "8-firstdelete" script file ==> deletes the "betty" file from the "my_first_directory" directory The "9-firstdirdeletion" script file ==> deletes the "my_first_directory" from the "tmp" directory